kavia-common/BankApp-179898/kavia-docs/java21-migration-progress.md

   - pom.xml: Upgraded parent to Spring Boot 3.3.4 (Java 21 compatible).
   - Kept maven-compiler-plugin at 3.11.0 with <release>21</release>.
   - Removed deprecated/incompatible Springfox dependencies (springfox-swagger2, springfox-swagger-ui).
 Replacement with springdoc will occur in step 02.03/03.02.
+  - Removed maven-toolchains-plugin to avoid CI requirement for ~/.m2/toolchains.xml; builds will rely on JAVA_HOME being JDK 21.